publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch10/m__us_usc_t19_s2071.md

 >     “(c)  __Merchandise Damage Statistics__  __.—__

->     The Commissioner of Customs shall keep accurate statistics on the incidence, nature, and extent of damage to merchandise resulting from customs examinations and shall provide an annual summary of these statistics to the Committees.”
+>     The Commissioner of U.S. Customs and Border Protection shall keep accurate statistics on the incidence, nature, and extent of damage to merchandise resulting from customs examinations and shall provide an annual summary of these statistics to the Committees.”

  __Pilot Preclearance Program__

     [Pub.
-L. 101–382, title II, § 233][/us/pl/101/382/s233], Aug.
+L. 101–382, title II][/us/pl/101/382/tII], § 233, Aug.
 20, 1990, [104 Stat.
 663][/us/stat/104/663], required the Commissioner of Customs to carry out, during fiscal years 1991 and 1992, preclearance operations at a facility of the United States Customs Service in a country within the Caribbean Basin which the Commissioner considered appropriate for testing the extent to which the availability of preclearance operations could assist in the development of tourism and to submit to Congress, as soon as practicable after Sept.
 30, 1992, a report regarding those preclearance operations.

  __Incumbent Commissioner on__  __December 6, 1989__

 [Pub.
-L. 101–207, § 3(b)(2)][/us/pl/101/207/s3/b/2], Dec.
+L. 101–207][/us/pl/101/207], § 3(b)(2), Dec.
 7, 1989, [103 Stat.
 1834][/us/stat/103/1834], provided that:

 > “The individual who is serving as the Commissioner of Customs on the day before the date of the enactment of this Act \[Dec.
 7, 1989\] may continue to serve in such capacity until a Commissioner of Customs, appointed as provided in the amendment made by paragraph (1) \[amending this section\], takes office.”

  __Advisory Committee on Commercial Operations of United States Customs Service__

 [Pub.
-L. 100–203, title IX, § 9503(c)][/us/pl/100/203/s9503/c], Dec.
+L. 100–203, title IX][/us/pl/100/203/tIX], § 9503(c), Dec.
 22, 1987, [101 Stat.
 1330–381][/us/stat/101/1330-381], provided that:

 >     “(1) The Secretary of the Treasury shall establish an advisory committee which shall be known as the ‘Advisory Committee on Commercial Operations of the United States Customs Service’ (hereafter in this subsection referred to as the ‘Advisory Committee’).